 Our master’s level therapists focus on long-term needs, specialized therapy, and assess current emotional symptoms and needs while exploring past trauma and abuse.

-Shannon Erdmann, MA
+Shannon Erdmann, LPC

 Shannon Erdmann received her bachelor’s degree in psychology and sociology and her master’s degree in community agency counseling from Bradley University.
 She provides therapy for children through adolescents who are survivors of sexual assault, sexual abuse, and domestic violence.
 She is available to see clients at CFPA’s main campus or in their school.

-Stephanie Weir, NCC
+Stephanie Weir, LCPC